ahollyer/zettlr-dracula/README.md

 [Zettlr](https://www.zettlr.com/) is a free, open-source markdown editor specifically geared toward creating [Zettelkasten](https://zettelkasten.de/).

-[Dracula](https://draculatheme.com/) is a free dark theme for a text editors, terminals, and various apps.
+[Dracula](https://draculatheme.com/) is a free dark theme for text editors, terminals, and various apps.

 ## How to Use
 Here you go, 4 easy steps: